 |AV Sync Test||This Source is for diagnostic purposes.
 It creates a blinking video and synchronized sound, so that the Output Destinations can be tested for sync issues.|

 mimoLive* supports various input sources.
-Here is the complete list of all available input sources.
+Here is the list of the available input sources.